clyork/Machine_Learning/README.md

 # Machine Learning Programs

-This is a collection of what I have currently been learning and working with machine learning in both Python and R.
+This is a collection of what I have currently been learning and working on with machine learning in both Python and R.

 ## Getting Started